Take Me To The Lakes: An Enchanting Creative Retreat in the Heart of the Lake District

 The retreat will take place from Monday 1st June 2026 until Friday 5th June 2026.

 The retreat is offered at £1450 for a solo room and £1150 for a twin room (shared with one other guest).
 If you’re booking a twin room, you’re most welcome to share with a friend who is also attending or, if travelling solo, we’ll thoughtfully pair you with another kindred guest.
-To help make your journey more easeful, we offer gentle four-month payment plans for all bookings made before March 2026.
-After this date, full payment is required at the time of booking so we may finalise all preparations with care.
-If you have any questions about payment or wish to explore a personalised plan, please don’t hesitate to reach out we’re always here to support you with warmth and understanding.
+To help make your journey more easeful, I offer gentle 3-month or 2-month payment plans for all bookings made before April 2026 for 3-month payment plans and May 2026 for 2-month payment plans.
+After this time, full payment is required at the time of booking so I can finalise all preparations with care.
+If you have any questions about payment or wish to explore a personalised plan, please don’t hesitate to reach out because I'm always here to support you with warmth and understanding towards something that works for you.

 Yes, travel insurance is a requirement for every guest, and should be arranged at the time of booking.
 This should cover illness, injury, travel delays or cancellations.
 Please ensure you also check your personal requirements for visas, travel documents, and health coverage for visiting the UK.
 You are responsible for arranging your own transport to and from the retreat venue.
 All additional activities not listed in the retreat itinerary (such as paddleboarding or solo excursions) are at your own expense.